saskiapoldmaa/saskiapoldmaa.github.io/articles/tut4.md

 This information is available from the TDC, specifically if you look into the logbook [here](https://codimd.web.cern.ch/HZC6VD4mQf6wQ1yZPSGlQA#Signal-Table-Update), channels `0-11` of `TDC1`:

 <img src="images/tutorial_05/signal_table_dwc.png">

-(We used "DUMMY" here to describe the DUT -> we should fix that, consistent names are important otherwise we get confused, sorry for that)

 Specifically, we can conclude from this table that the upstream chamber's signals have the following mapping: